Ak724904/heat-exchanger-network-design-pinch-area-targeting/Tutorial to Design Heat Exchanger Network/README.md

 <h1> Steps to Design Heat Exchanger Network </h1> <br>
 <br>
 <ol>
   <li> Fill the inputs in the 'Input Sheet' Excel file with appropriate units.
-We have taken data from B.Linhoff and S.Ahmad March 1990 Fig 2. </li>
+We have taken data from <i> B.Linhoff and S.Ahmad March 1990 </i> Fig 2. </li>
   <li> Run the 'Design for Heat Exchanger Network' Jupyter Notebook. </li>
   <li> Enter a ΔTmin (in our case 20°C) value prompted by the Jupyter Notebook selected by optimizing the cost parameter. </li>
   <li> Problem Table Algorithm is generated. </li>